Barcelona Metro: Network

-Since early 2020, the total length of the network is 166 km long and 189 stations, including the TMB+FGC+Montjuïc funicular.
+As of early 2020, the total length of the network, including both the sections operated by TMB and FGC, as well as the Montjuïc Funicular, is 166 km long with 189 stations.

-The major network, operated by TMB, consists of eight lines, numbered L1 to L5 and L9 to L11 (which are distinguished on network maps by different colours), covering 102.6 km of route and 141 stations.
+The main part of the network, operated by TMB, consists of eight lines, numbered L1 to L5 and L9 to L11 (which are distinguished on network maps by different colours), covering 102.6 km of route and 141 stations.

 FGC lines are numbered L6, L7, L8 and L12.
 These lines, except all of L12 and part of L7, share tracks with commuter rail lines.

 The Barcelona Metro lines do not have a name of their own but are generally referred to by their colour or by the number and the names of their termini.